-The adjusters know that people who don’t have a Colorado auto accident lawyer are far, far more likely to settle for less, and they have no trouble capitalizing on your lack of experience in these matters.
-But when you have a seasoned Colorado auto accident attorney by your side, they know they won’t get away with any of the above tactics.
+The adjusters know that people who don’t have an auto accident lawyer are far, far more likely to settle for less, and they have no trouble capitalizing on your lack of experience in these matters.
+But when you have a seasoned Colorado car accident lawyer by your side, they know they won’t get away with any of the above tactics.
 Now they must deal with the case from a purely evidentiary standpoint and face a seasoned professional with your best interest in mind.

-Start Fighting Back Today – Contact a Trusted Colorado Car Accident Lawyer
+Start Fighting Back Today – Contact a Trusted Colorado Car Accident Attorney

 I am a sole practitioner, and I will take your case personally – as if it were me instead of you who has been injured.
 With nearly a quarter-century of experience as a personal injury legal practitioner, there isn’t much that can happen, either in court or at the settlement table, that I haven’t seen before.